What To Do When A Client Wants to Buy Your Property

 The letter you’ve received is commonly referred to as a letter of intent to purchase a property.
 It’s a non-binding agreement that states a desire to enter into a real estate transaction based on tentative terms outlined in the document.
 In many cases, these letters are designed to let you know of someone’s interest in purchasing your property.

-Most letters will explain, as you may have seen, that a client wants to buy your property.
+Most letters will explain that a client wants to buy your property.
 Although the rest of the actual letter may vary, it will generally express a desire to purchase your property along with proposed terms.
 These terms will often include:

 - An offer amount